openmindculture/kleiderordnung-berlin/README.md

 ## WordPress-Plugins

-- Advanced Custom Fields (necessary if using mu-plugins?)
+- Advanced Custom Fields
+  - `mu-plugins/kleiderordnung-content-type` for custom fields and content types (if necessary)
 - Akismet Anti-Spam Protection (production site only)
 - Complianz | GDPR/CCPA Cookie Consent (if necessary - not automatically installed, database migration did not work with wp-cli)
 - Contact Form 7